MicrosoftDocs/iis-docs/iis/ftp-extensibility-reference/native-code-api-reference/ftp-native-code-extensibility-api-reference.md

 ---
 title: "FTP Native-Code Extensibility API Reference"
-description: Learn about the native-code APIs that developers use to extend the functionality of the FTP 7.5 service for IIS 7.5. ms.date: "09/20/2017" ms.assetid: 50b67888-09fc-4aab-bf51-86b2365461ba ms.author: "robmcm"
+description: Learn about the native-code APIs that developers use to extend the functionality of the FTP service for IIS 7.5 and later. ms.date: "09/20/2017" ms.assetid: 50b67888-09fc-4aab-bf51-86b2365461ba ms.author: "robmcm"